 Your website design, marketing strategy, social media channels, and even the style of writing you use, will be dependent on your buyer personas.
 Don’t make the mistake of treating your buyer personas as an afterthought, or you could end up with an ecommerce site that’s not fit for purpose.

 Developing buyer personas can seem daunting at first, but it should be seen as a long-term process.
 Sure, you may not get it exactly right the first time.
-But by analysing your live data, you can adjust the personas as you go along.
+But by analyzing your live data, you can adjust the personas as you go along.

 As you discover more information about your customers, you can develop your buyer personas into life-like characters.
 The more you define these personas, the better chance you will have of achieving a thriving, successful, ecommerce business.